New Garside structures and applications to Artin groups: Introduction

 For Artin groups of spherical type, i.e. when the associated Coxeter group is finite, all these questions have a precise answer, which all rely on the existence of Garside structures.
 In fact, Artin groups of spherical type enjoy two different Garside structures: the standard one, associated with the longest element in the associated finite Coxeter group, and the dual one, associated with a Coxeter element.
 For an Artin group of non-spherical type, only the dual structure could be studied.
 In this case, the dual interval is always infinite, so one can only hope for a quasi-Garside structure, which has much fewer consequences.
 Nevertheless, it is known that for an Artin group of affine type $\tilde{A_n}$, $\tilde{C_n}$ or $\tilde{G_2}$ (\cite{digne_garside_An,digne_garside_Cn,mccammond_failure_lattice_property}), or for an Artin group of rank $3$ \cite{delucchi_paolini_salvetti_rank_3}, this dual structure turns the Artin group into a quasi-Garside group.
 In fact, for every Artin group of affine type, McCammond and Sulway manage to provide a natural embedding of the Artin group into a quasi-Garside crystallographic braid group, which is central in the proof of the $K(\pi,1)$ conjecture by Paolini and Salvetti (\cite{paolini_salvetti}).

 \mk

-However, even though a quasi-Garside structure might be sufficient to find classifying spaces, we already mentioned that a Garside structure on the direct product with $\Z$ is much more interesting, see Theorem~\ref{thm:consequences_product_Z_garside}.
-In order to state our results concerning Artin groups, let us first recall some notations, we refer to Section~\ref{subsec:Coxeter Artin} for more details on our notations on Artin groups and their associated Coxeter groups.
-In particular, each Artin group or Coxeter group has a Coxeter presentation graph $\Gamma$, and a Dynkin diagram $\Lambda$.
-We will write $A_\Gamma$ (resp. $W_\Gamma$) to denote the Artin group (resp.
-Coxeter group) with Coxeter presentation graph $\Gamma$.
+However, even though a quasi-Garside structure might be sufficient to find classifying spaces, we already mentioned that a Garside structure on the direct product with $\Z$ is also useful, see Theorem~\ref{thm:consequences_product_Z_garside}.

-We say an Artin group is of \emph{cyclic type} if its Dynkin diagram is a cycle, and any proper parabolic subgroup is spherical.
-We refer to Table~\ref{tab:cyclic} for a complete list of cyclic type Artin groups.
+We say an Artin group is of \emph{cyclic type} if its Dynkin diagram is a cycle without $\infty$-labeled edges, and any proper parabolic subgroup is spherical.
+Note that cyclic type Artin groups all have complete Coxeter presentation graphs.
+We refer to Table~\ref{tab:cyclic} for a complete list of cyclic type Artin groups, in terms of their Dynkin diagrams.
 In particular, it contains some Artin groups that are associated with certain Coxeter groups acting on the hyperbolic spaces $\H^3$ or $\H^4$ - all of the four basic questions are open for these Artin groups.

 \bmthm(=Proposition~\ref{prop_cyclic}) Suppose $A_\Gamma$ is of cyclic type.
 Then $A_\Gamma\times \Z$ is a Garside group. \emthm